Roman conquest of the Iberian Peninsula: Second campaign

 Scipio sent Marcus Silianus to Tarraco and Lucius Marcius to southern Hispania.
 He then joined the latter as he was approaching the coast.
 Scipio wanted to go to Gades to meet Masinissa and conclude an alliance with him.
 Lucius Marcius informed Masinissa that Scipio was coming.
-Masinissa persuaded Mago to let him go to the mainland for some plundering (at that time Cadiz was on an island).
+Masinissa persuaded Mago to let him go to the mainland for some plundering (at that time Cádiz was on an island).
 When the two men met Masinissa thanked Scipio for sending his nephew back home and pledged his help if Rome sent Scipio to Africa.
 He thought that if he did Carthage would be defeated.
 Scipio then returned to Tarraco.
 Mago lost all hope for Hispania and was preparing to leave.
 He received orders from Carthage to take his fleet in Gades to Italy, raise an army and assist Hannibal there.
 Sailing along the coast he landed a force near Cartago Nova and plundered the nearest fields.
 Then he took his fleet to the city, thinking that it was held only by a small Roman garrison and hoping for the support of the townsfolk.
 He attacked the city wall.
 The city gate was opened and the Romans burst out.
 Thrown into confusion, the enemy fled, was pursued to the shore and suffered heavy losses.
 The fastests of the survivors rescued themselves by boarding the moored ships.
 The crew, out of fear for being boarded by the pursuing enemy, drew in the ladders, cut the hawsers and left in the darkness.
 Those who tried to swim to the ships could not see them and drowned.
 When Mago returned to Gades the city gates were closed to him.
 He anchored nearby and complained.
 He was told that the townsfolk had done this because they were angry about the pillaging by the soldiers when they embarked.
 Mago summoned the town officials, who were executed.
 Then he went to the Balearic Islands to winter there.
 He was repulsed by the inhabitants of the bigger island.
 He went on to the smaller island, which did not have strong defences, and wintered there.